SkyTradeLinks/SkyRadar-server-v2/README.md

   this model is then deployed on a ceramic server running on AWS.
 This makes it easy for the signals to be readily available for use.
   During a request, A graphQL query is sent directly to the ceramic server and since the model is indexed, this makes the response time more faster than regular REST API.

 API Response includes but not limited to:
-  A, Specific macAddress that signifies each drone. b, The current location the drones. c, The timestamp when the signal was created. d, The timestamp of when a drone was last seen at a particular land area.
+-, Specific macAddress that signifies each drone.
+-, The current location the drones.
+-, The timestamp when the signal was created.
+-, The timestamp of when a drone was last seen at a particular land area.

 ### HTTP Endpoint (`/remoteIdentifier`)